ArsenyYankovsky/typeorm-aurora-data-api-driver/README.md

 ### Additional configuration options

-This dirver uses the [Data API Client](https://github.com/jeremydaly/data-api-client).
-To pass additional options to it, use `serviceConfigOptions` property.
+This driver uses the [Data API Client](https://github.com/jeremydaly/data-api-client).
+To pass additional options to it, use `serviceConfigOptions` and `formatOptions` properties.

+#### Automatic Casting

+By default, this driver will try to cast parameters using [Data API client's type casting](https://github.com/jeremydaly/data-api-client#type-casting).
+This allows using UUID, enum columns which wouldn't be possible before.
+To disable this behavior, set the `formatOptions.castParameters` to false.